Aekawan/todo-app/README.md

 ## Authentication

-Create an account at <https://todo-app-api-ochre.vercel.app/users>.
+1. You can create an account by visiting <https://todo-app-lime-five.vercel.app/signup>.

+   **OR**

-To create an account using the provided API via curl, you can use the following command.
-Replace username and password with the actual credentials you want to use.
+   You can also create an account using the provided API via `curl`.
+Replace `username` and `password` with the actual credentials you want to use:

 ```bash
 curl -X POST https://todo-app-api-ochre.vercel.app/users \